Superb Spain earn comfortable win over Costa Rica

 But there never looked like being a repeat as Spain dominated.

-Bonmati, Gonzalez, Ivana Andres and Salma Paralluelo all missed chances before Del Campo converted Gonzalez's cross from the left.
+Bonmati, Gonzalez, Ivana Andres and Salma Paralluelo all missed chances before Del Campo accidentally converted Gonzalez's cross from the left.

 Spain scored three times in a seven-minute spell and had a great opportunity for a fourth but Hermoso's poor penalty was pushed away by Solera.

-Only an inspired performance from Solera kept the scoreline respectable as she made excellent saves to deny Paralluelo, Olga Carmona and Ivana Andres.
+Only an inspired performance from Solera kept the scoreline respectable as she made excellent saves to deny Paralluelo, Carmona and Ivana Andres.

 Midfielder Alexia Putellas, who won the Ballon d'Or for being the best player in the world in 2021 and 2022, was among the Spain substitutes and played the last 13 minutes as she recovers from injury.